 THE SUMMER AURORA DREAM

 Let me break your heart right from the start here.
-Unfortunately, if you're planning to be here in May, June, or July, you really, really aren't likely to see the aurora because of our long daylight hours through the summer months.
+Unfortunately, if you're planning to be here in the second half of May, June, or July, you really, really aren't likely to see the aurora because of our long daylight hours through the summer months.

 Aurora season in Yellowknife is August to April.
 These are our safe zones.
-I've seen the aurora as early as the 22nd of July, and as late as the 11th of May - but it's a good idea to keep your visits from anytime in August all the way through to the very end of April if your main focus is the northern lights.
+I've seen the aurora as early as the 22nd of July, and as late as the 11th of May - but it's a good idea to keep your visits from anytime in August all the way through to the first few days of May if your main focus is the northern lights.

 Warm, longer northern days make it more likely to combine the sunset and subsequently gorgeous twilight skies with the northern lights all in one.
 If you've ever dreamt of seeing the aurora dance while witnessing a lightning storm in the distance, this is the time of year for you.
 Reflections of the northern lights off the water will take your breath away before things begin to freeze up in November.
 We'll leave the parkas inside for these few months, but carry ample mosquito repellent for August and perhaps a few days in September.